soxofaan/duviz/README.rst

 - Detects your terminal width for maximum visualization pleasure.
-- Not only supports "disk usage" based on file size, but also allows to count files (inode count mode) or give a size breakdown of ZIP files.
+- Not only supports "disk usage" based on file size, but also allows to count files (inode count mode) or give a size breakdown of ZIP or tar files.
 - Option to use terminal colors for the boxes instead of ASCII art